Runsheng/trackcluster/Readme.md

 - [Walkthrough](#walkthrough)

 ####
-Hint: the ongoing development can be found in the ["dev"](https://github.com/Runsheng/trackcluster/tree/dev) branch.
+The ongoing development can be found in the ["dev"](https://github.com/Runsheng/trackcluster/tree/dev) branch.
+#### TODO:
+1. fix "fusion" classification.
+2. speed for clusterj.
+3. splicing leader/5' indicator finding using pyssw.
+4.add function to get the CDS start (maybe ATG) and CDS end.

 ## <a name="overview"></a>Overview
 A pipeline for reference-based isoform identification and quantification using long reads.
 This pipeline was designed to use **only** long and nosisy reads to make a valid transcriptome.
 An indicator for the intact 5' could be very helpful to the pipeline, i.e, the splicing leader in the mRNA of nematodes.